John Hampden: Legacy

-Hampden is seen as a less complex figure than either Pym or his cousin Oliver Cromwell, while his death in 1643 meant he avoided the bitter internal debates later in the war, the execution of Charles in 1649, and establishment of The Protectorate.
-One of the best known examples of this appears in Thomas Gray's poem "Elegy Written in a Country Churchyard", which includes the lines "Some village-Hampden, that with dauntless breast / The little tyrant of his fields withstood...Some Cromwell guiltless of his country's blood."
+His death in 1643 meant Hampden avoided the bitter internal debates that led to the execution of Charles in 1649, and establishment of the Commonwealth of England.
+As a result, he is a less complex figure than either Pym or his cousin Oliver Cromwell.
+One example of this appears in Thomas Gray's poem "Elegy Written in a Country Churchyard", which includes the lines "Some village-Hampden, that with dauntless breast / The little tyrant of his fields withstood...Some Cromwell guiltless of his country's blood."

-In reality, he and Pym both recognised far earlier than most Charles had to be defeated militarily, but Hampden rarely made speeches, and was far less visible.
+In reality, both he and Pym recognised far earlier than most Charles had to be defeated militarily, but since Hampden rarely made speeches, he was far less visible.
 In his 'History of the Rebellion', Clarendon claimed his influence and reputation derived from his man management skills and organisational abilities.
 Prior to the 1774 American Revolution, Benjamin Franklin and John Adams used Hampden to claim rebellion against the state could be reconciled with patriotism, while his death in battle allowed him to be positioned as a martyr to the cause of liberty.

 The early 19th century British radical movement set up Hampden Clubs, and he was referenced by Radical poet Percy Shelley.
 In Mary Shelley's novel, Frankenstein, he appears as a symbol of rebellion against patriarchal authority.
 When the Palace of Westminster was rebuilt after 1834, he was selected as one of the famous Parliamentary figures whose statues are positioned in St Stephen's Hall.
+As one of the Five Members he is annually commemorated at the State Opening of Parliament.
 The early 20th century Suffragette movement used him to justify their slogan of 'No vote, no tax', as do modern anti-tax resisters, although this misses the point he objected to levying them without the approval of Parliament, not the taxes themselves.

 A variety of establishments bear his name, in Britain, and other parts of the English-speaking world, notably the United States; these include Hampden-Sydney College, Virginia, founded in 1775, plus numerous schools, towns, counties, hospitals, and geographical points.
 His enduring popularity as a symbol of Parliamentary freedom continues; Mount Hampden was selected as the location for the new Parliament of Zimbabwe building, due for completion in 2022.
 One of the London Underground electric locomotives used on the Metropolitan line was named "John Hampden"; retired in 1961, it is now on display in the London Transport Museum.
+Hampden Park, Scotland’s national football stadium, is named after him.
 In addition, two Masonic lodges bear his name; Lodge 6290, in Oxfordshire, and 6483 in Buckinghamshire.

-Multiple communities are named after him as well including Hampden County, Massachusetts, Hampden, Massachusetts and Hamden, Connecticut in the United States as well as Hampden, Newfoundland and Labrador in Canada.
+Multiple communities are named after him as well including Hampden County, Massachusetts, Hampden, Massachusetts, Hampden, Maine, Hamden, Connecticut, and the Hampden neighborhood of Baltimore, Maryland in the United States as well as Hampden, Newfoundland and Labrador in Canada.